savi09/kickstarter-analysis/README.md

 Tab three includes a stakced column pivot chart to view the state of campaigns based on their secondary category.
-This chart can be filtered by campaign country location and primary category to better understand the trend based on campaigns' location.
+This chart can be filtered by campaign country location and primary category to better understand this trend based on campaigns' location and/or category.

 ## Tab 4: Pivot_Date

+Tab four includes a line graph pivot chart to view the state of campaigns based on the date the campaign launched their project on Kickstarter.
+This chart can be filtered by campaign primary category and year launched.

 ## Tab 5: Goal
 ## Tab 6: Statistical Analysis